legalbox/lb_js_scalableApp/README.txt

   The following software is required for the build process which generates the API documentation, checks the syntax of source files and produces a combined and minified version of the library for deployment.
-The versions used in our development environment is indicated in parenthesis.
+The versions that we use in our development environment at Legal-Box are indicated in parenthesis.

   * Apache Ant (1.8.0)
   http://ant.apache.org/